 Treat-dispensing toys are great for slow feeding your dog if they eat too quickly or even keeping your dog busy when you want to do quick tasks around the home.
 These toys work as a puzzle and keep your dog engaged and happy.

 Frisbees are a great tool for exercising your German Shepherd.
 These toys can be thrown very long distances with minimal effort.
-Also, frisbees will allow your dog to hone in on their agility and catching skills.
+Also, frisbees will allow your dog to hone in on its agility and catching skills.

 Squeaky toys are a type of toy most German Shepherds will lose their minds over.
 They get a big kick out of chomping on these toys and triggering the sound mechanism.
 It gives them a similar satisfaction that they would receive if they were hunting in the wild.